scverse/governance/in_progress/roles.md

 ### Project developers

-Individual projects within the scverse have a lot of freedom in deciding how their projects are developed.
+Individual projects within scverse have a lot of freedom in deciding how their projects are developed.
 This includes who gets commit rights to their projects.

 ## Core team